sturob/tmux-edgelord/README.md

 # tmux-edgelord

-Move between panes, windows and sessions using the same four keys
+Move between panes, windows and sessions using the same four keys.

-Works like basic select-pane bindings except moving into a screen edge takes you to another window or session.
+Works like basic select-pane bindings except hitting a screen edge takes you to another window or session (instead of wrapping around to the other side of the current window).

 In the horizontal plane, moving left = previous window, and right = next window.